wbt-solutions/openproject_dart_sdk/doc/QueriesApi.md

 List queries

 Returns a collection of queries.
-The collection can be filtered via query parameters similar to how WorkPackages are filtered.
-Please note however, that the filters are applied to the queries and not to the WorkPackages the queries in turn might return.
+The collection can be filtered via query parameters similar to how work packages are filtered.
+Please note however, that the filters are applied to the queries and not to the work packages the queries in turn might return.

 ### Example
 ```dart